 - A medicine called zidovudine (AZT) used to treat HIV infection.

-PROCRIT may also be used to reduce the chance you will need red blood cell transfusions if you are scheduled for certain surgeries where a lot of blood loss is expected.
+PROCRIT may also be used to reduce the chance you will need RBC transfusions if you are scheduled for certain surgeries where a lot of blood loss is expected.

 PROCRIT should not be used for treatment of anemia: